torbsd/torbsd.github.io/faq.md

 quickly gaining momentum as another piece of easily portable code from the OpenBSD project.

-With a production-quality OpenBSD Tor Browser port, porting to other BSDs or any other POSIX-based systems should be relatively trivial task.
+With a production-quality OpenBSD Tor Browser Bundle port, porting to other BSDs or any other POSIX-based systems should be relatively trivial task.